-Your prospecting or outreach tool will need to work alongside your CRM or database somehow, so plan accordingly.
+Your sales prospecting or outreach tool will need to work alongside your CRM or database somehow, so plan accordingly.

-You’ll also need to consider the type of marketing outreach you focus on, from cold calling to web and relational outreach, when choosing a solution.
+You’ll also need to consider the type of marketing outreach you focus on, from cold calling to web and relational outreach, when choosing a tech solution.
 You don’t want a tool that’s good at everything — you want one that’s an excellent solution for your specialties.Focus On the Story of Your Approach

 You’ll need a tool that helps tell the story behind your outreach approach.
 If you focus on social media or web, for example, a traffic tracker and heat map will help you test your effectiveness.
 If you focus on relational networking, a social network map will reveal the value and direction of your connections.
 If you send cold emails, you’ll need a more analytical view of your performance across time and industries.